 The BTI has adopted an investment policy in accordance with the "Uniform Prudent Investor Act."
 The "prudent investor rule" guides those with responsibility for investing the money for others.
 Such fiduciaries must act as a prudent person would be expected to act, with discretion and intelligence, to seek reasonable income, preserve capital, and, in general, avoid speculative investments.
 The BTI's investment policy is to invest assets in a manner that strives for maximum safety, provides adequate liquidity to meet all operating requirements, and achieves the highest possible investment return consistent with the primary objectives of safety and liquidity.
-The BTI recognizes that risk, volatility, and the possibility of loss in purchasing power are present to some degree in all types of investments.
-Due to the short-term nature of the Consolidated Fund, the BTI believes that it is imperative to review and adjust the investment policy in reaction to interest rate market fluctuations/trends on a regular basis and has adopted a formal review schedule.
-Investment policies have been established for each investment pool and account of the BTI's Consolidated Fund pools and accounts in which the Division invest, all are subject to credit risk.
+The BTI recognizes that risk, volatility, and the possibility of loss in purchasing power are present to some degree in all types of investment policy in reaction to interest rate market fluctuations/trends on a regular basis and has adopted a formal review schedule.
+Investment policies have been established for each investment pool and account of the Consolidated Fund and accounts in which the Division invest, all are subject to credit risk.